Looking to prevent and relieve foot pain from running?

 Known as athlete’s foot, this painful infection causes itchy pain, redness, and blisters on the toes and soles of the feet.

-Here is what to do keep fungus at bay:
+Here is what to do to keep fungus at bay:

 Why?
-Fungus finds fertile ground in murky; and by keeping your feet clean, you are making it less likely for the condition to arise.
+Fungus finds fertile ground in murky, and by keeping your feet clean, you’re reducing your risks.

 But this is easier said than done.